andrewrgarcia/ratatoskr/README.md

 Instead, RATATOSKR **refuses to execute** unless *all* inputs, context, memory references, engine configuration, and outputs are made **explicit, persisted, and inspectable**.

+**If a model produces an output without explicitly citing the material it used, execution fails.**

 Language models are treated as **replaceable engines**.
 Memory and context live **outside the model**.